Ready for your next challenge?

 A little bit about you and the role

-We are looking for a mid-level Ruby on Rails backend or full-stack developer.
-Someone who can quickly grasp different types of projects, who can communicate well with team mates, face to face and remotely, is productive, reliable and pragmatic.
+We are looking for a mid-level WordPress developer that would join us to support some of our existing clients.
+Someone who can quickly grasp different types of projects, who can communicate well with teammates, face to face and remotely, is productive, reliable and pragmatic.

-These roles are full-time roles, based either in Bristol or remotely within a 2-hour timezone of the UK.
+This role is a full-time role, based either in Bristol or remotely within a 2-hour timezone of the UK.

-- Work with a full-stack development team to build a combined web/mobile app based on Ruby
+- Work with a full-stack development team to build and maintain a WordPress based website.

 - Follow best practices (test-driven development, continuous integration, refactoring and code standards)